 There is absolutely no substitute for experience in this realm; however, the next best thing is to learn from those who have been successful at what you’re doing.
 So, in that sense, I would strongly encourage you to find a few business mentors who have been where you want to be.
 In fact, some of the products below were highly recommended to me by these mentors, so a lot of this is really “hand-me-down” information.

-You can help the process along tremendously by finding “virtual mentors;” books, DVDs, and CDs are all extremely helpful if you look to the right sources.
-As my career has progressed, I’ve read a TON more business books, and they’ve taught me to work smarter instead of just longer; my overall productivity has really gone through the roof thanks to some of the following products:
+You can help the process along tremendously by finding “virtual mentors;” books, DVDs, and webinars are all extremely helpful if you look to the right sources.
+As my career has progressed, I’ve read a TON more business and leadership books, and they’ve taught me to work smarter instead of just longer; my overall productivity has really gone through the roof thanks to some of the following products:

 The E-Myth Revisited – Michael Gerber might have the most important book anyone beginning a small business could ever read here.